Calling All Lovers: Singles

-Other singles

-"Catfish" was released as the first promotional single on September 12, 2015.
-"Angels & Demons", was released as the second promotional single on September 18, 2015.
+"Catfish" was released as the second single on September 11, 2015.
+"Angels & Demons", was released as the third single on September 18, 2015.
 The music video for "Angels & Demons" was released on VEVO on September 17, 2015.

+Other songs

-"Circles" was released as the final promotional single from Calling All Lovers on September 25, 2015.
+"Circles" was released as the first promotional single from Calling All Lovers on September 25, 2015.
 On November 24, 2018 three years after the album release, a music video of "Love It" was released.

 Commercial performance

 The album debuted at number 5 on the US Billboard 200, with first-week sales of 43,000 units (36,919 in album sales) in the United States.
 The album also peaked at number 2 on the US Top R&B/Hip-Hop Albums and number 16 on the UK R&B Albums charts.

 Critical response

 Calling All Lovers was met with generally positive reviews from music critics.
 Andy Kellman of AllMusic gave the album three and a half out of five stars, saying, "The album starts in scattered fashion with some neo-reggae, a retro-modern midtempo groove that evokes breakbeat-driven early-'90s productions, and a church-ified ballad.
 After those three songs, the album stabilizes, sliding between a number of plush ballads and sophisticated but bumping slow jams.
 Heartache prevails during the first half and crests with 'Never,' an authoritative and elegantly paced kiss-off of an inappreciative lover.
 The latter half is mostly about devotion and awe, while the back-to-back 'Love It' (all booming bass, tapping keyboards, and rattling percussion) and 'Must Be Good to You' (light and springy disco-funk) turn it up several degrees with Braxton offering firm declarations of her sexual power."